Setting up a Validator Node¶

-To create a validator on the network you will need to send a transaction to the network bonding / staking your FET tokens.
-This process registers you as a validator and if you are one of the chosen validators you will start to produce blocks.
+If you wish to create a validator, you will need to send a transaction to the network to stake your FET tokens.
+This process registers you as a validator, and if you are one of the chosen validators, you will start to produce blocks.
+If you want to create a validator using fetchd Command Line Interface (CLI) ↗️ you will need to send a create-validator transaction to the network as shown below:

 fetchd tx staking create-validator \